oluseguncodess/learning-javascript/documentation.md

 - `.add()`: Used to adding something.
 - `remove()`: Used in removing something.
 - `contains()`: Used to check if something has something.
+- `setTimeout()`: takes two parameters, a callback function, the time to be delayed in milliseconds before execcution

 ## Javascript Keyword
 - `delete`: This can be used to delete for example a property in an object